mblomdahl/bamboo-ci-health/README.md

 _Global permissions_ and disable access for "Anonymous users" and (any) "Logged in users".

-Next, have Python 3.8+ installed on MacOS or Linux and create a virtualenv:
+Next, have Python 3.9+ installed on macOS or Linux and create a virtualenv:

     python3 -m venv venv
     . venv/bin/activate